 What Median Tail Loss Means For Your Portfolio

 At Syfe, we assess each investor’s risk appetite through a custom-built risk questionnaire and determine the corresponding MTL level that reflects your risk profile.
 We offer 11 risk categories ranging from 5 to 25.
 If you select a portfolio that that has a risk category of 17, what it means is that in 39 out of 40 years, your portfolio will not lose more than 17% in a given year.
-This is also why we use numerical risk categories instead of vague terms such as “balanced” or “aggressive” – investors know right from the start the level of risk they are taking on.

 Syfe then constructs an Exchange-trade Fund (ETF) based portfolio that generates the best possible risk-adjusted return without exceeding your MTL level.
 This is done by optimising your portfolio’s asset allocation through our Automated Risk-managed Investments (ARI) technology.
 Essentially, this means that you get to sit back, relax and invest in stocks in Singapore while we fully manage your investments to ensure that we maximise your risk-adjusted returns.

 Managing downside risk is the most important thing you can do for your portfolio because successful wealth creation stems from avoiding large losses.
 A 50% drop in your portfolio value requires a 100% gain just to get back to your original investment value.
 Such risk management is the cornerstone of Syfe’s investment process.